 In practice, conducting regular variance analyses requires large amounts of up-to-date data from your financial, sales, and potentially other systems.
 Without a system that can integrate with these systems, your FP&A team will always be working with out-of-date data, wasting time updating it, and delivering inaccurate insights.
 OnPlan enables you to model in real-time via live synchronization with many popular systems while using the Excel syntax you are accustomed to.Book a Demo

 A mix variance occurs because a company does not sell each of its products and services at the same price.
-A higher proportion of sales from a high-priced product will create a positive mix effect on revenue, for example.
+For example, a higher proportion of sales from a high-priced product will create a positive mix effect on revenue.

-When we add a mix variance analysis for ThreeMix, we find that the higher revenue is much more due to mix than to volume directly.
-If one product’s price is above the weighted-average price and the share of sales from that product go up, there will be a positive mix variance on revenue.
+Returning to ThreeMix as our example, when we perform a mix variance analysis, we find that the higher revenue is more due to mix than to volume directly.
+If one product’s price is above the weighted-average price, and the share of sales from that product goes up, there will be a positive mix variance on revenue.

 All else equal, ThreeMix should focus more on such products going forward.
 A price and volume variance analysis alone wouldn’t uncover this insight.

-Let’s dig back into the example in the template to see this in action.
+Let’s dig back into the BvA template to see this in action.

 In the Calcs|Variance sheet of the template, we used the formulas below to calculate the volume variance and mix variance.
 You use the former to measure the difference between the actual quantity sold and the budgeted amount you expected to sell.
 The latter measures the difference in unit volumes in the actual sales mix from the planned sales mix.

-We calculate the share (the mix) of each product in the portfolio for budgeted and actual volume.
-In Product 1’s case, the budget mix is 20% (30 units/150 units) and the actual mix is 29.2% (35 units/120 units).
+Next, we calculate the mix of each product in the portfolio for budgeted and actual volume.
+In Product 1’s case, the budget mix is 20 percent (30 units/150 units) and the actual mix is 29.2 percent (35 units/120 units).

-Column B calculates the actual volume sold across all products (120 units) at the budget mix level (20%), or 24 units for Product 1.
+Column B calculates the actual volume sold across all products, which is 120 units, at the budget mix level of 20 percent, or 24 units for Product 1.

 The volume revenue variance is the difference between column A and column B multiplied by the budget price.
 The mix variance is the difference between column B and column C multiplied by the budget price.